 A driver may use a hearing aid to meet the standard.

-NOTE: The driver will usually have to go to an audiologist or hearing aid center for testing with appropriate equipment because the audiometer used in most non-ear-specialty practices is not designed to test a person who is wearing a hearing aid.

 Record use of a hearing aid:

 If the driver uses a hearing aid while testing, mark the “Check if hearing aid used for tests” box.

 If the driver must use a hearing aid to meet standard, mark the “Check if hearing aid required to meet standard” box.